 No one wants to get sick on vacation.
 Normally we are advocates for trying all the local restaurants and eating street food but in Myanmar, you need to use a bit more caution.
-The food safety and cleanliness is lacking when compared to neighboring countries.
+Food safety and cleanliness are lacking when compared to neighboring countries.
 Most travelers get a little bout of food sickness in Myanmar so spend time choosing a restaurant and you may need to spend a little extra money.

 A few things to look for:

 - Is the food made to order or is all pre-cooked in pots?

 - How is the food being handled?

 - If something looks off or smells wrong with your food don’t eat it, it’s not worth getting sick over.